YewnAcorn/hits/README.md

-# winter_23
+# greatest hits
-code for CARTER GUNDERSON for winter quarter 2023
+code for CARTER GUNDERSON for job applications

-edurange, haskell, machine learning, and networking
+proof that I know what I'm doing.
+From my projects in: haskell, machine learning, and networking